 Uh, well George….uh….I don’t have time to exercise.
 Yah that’s what I call a useless excuse.
 You know, words that come out of your mouth that are meaningless.
 Let me ask you two questions oh busy CEO of made up Fortune 500 company.
 Do you have time to train to swim like Michael Phelps or get a ripped physique like Dwayne Johnson?
 Of course not!
 Do you have 30-45 minutes to lift some weights, run around the track, or circuit train?
 YES!
 You do!
 And you’ll feel better for it.
 Your mood will pick up, you’ll look healthier, and your friends will take notice.

-Note: You also have to eat healthy.
+Note: You also have to eat healthily.
 Don’t expect to do all this on the Dorito Diet as a Nacho Nutrition Supplement.

 Extraordinarily Excellent Tip #6: Know When to Relax